 At The Law Offices of Arnold S. Levine, L.P.A., our Cincinnati motor vehicle accident lawyers can bear the burden for you while you take care of what matters most.
 We are capable and experienced litigators who effectively pursue maximum compensation for people who have been injured due to negligence.

 Get All Your Car Accident Questions Answered In A Free Consultation

-Reach us online or by telephone at 513-823-3257 (Ohio) or 859-208-0546 (Kentucky) to discuss the details of your case.
+Reach us online or by telephone at 513-823-3257 (Ohio) to discuss the details of your car accident case.
 We can communicate in person and through other electronic means to provide the answers and representation you need.